© 2021 CarLessOhio.org. All rights reserved.

 Promoting the bicycling lifestyle in The Buckeye State

-Ohio to Erie Trail Tour: Day 4 – Howard to Canal Fulton
+Back to Ohio to Erie Trail Tour: Day 3 – Lockbourne to Howard

 After a delicious breakfast courtesy of my hosts Pat and Dick, I stuck to my usual schedule of getting back on the bike around 9:00am.
 I rode the short stretch from their house through the village of Howard back to the Kokosing Gap Trail and was on my way.
 Just a few miles up, the trail ends in Danville.
 I was confused at first and ended up heading out of town about a half-mile the wrong way.
 I stopped to re-check the map, and realized I was just reading it wrong, and headed back to get on the Mohican Valley Trail.

 The Mohican Valley Trail is the first un-paved trail on the south-to-north route of the Ohio to Erie Trail.
 It’s very well packed dirt and crushed limestone, though.
 After several miles, you come to the Bridge of Dreams, the longest covered bridge in Ohio.

 Just after the Bridge of Dreams, there is an Ohio to Erie Trail sign, indicating that you should continue on the Mohican Valley Trail.
 A short stretch further, I went through a short tunnel that appeared to go under a major road.
 Right after that, I came to this confusing sign: